 Knowing where your money goes

 The first component of understanding social media ROI is getting an accurate, complete view of your investment in social.
+In other words; how much money does it cost to be on social media?

 Fees for legal services would normally be separate from social.
-But if, say, you need consultation to ensure compliance with social data laws in different countries, that would be a social expenditure.
+But if, say, you need a consultation to ensure compliance with social data laws in different countries, that would be a social expenditure.

-If content is conceived and created for both social and traditional media channels, part of the costs should be counted as a social investment.
+If the content is conceived and created for both social and traditional media channels, part of the costs should be counted as a social investment.

 Looking at social from all angles